Urban Heat Island - Urban Weather Generator

 Objectives

-To perform and analyse UHI within an area is Gothenburg, Sweden.
+To perform and analyse intra urban temperature variations within an area in Gothenburg, Sweden using the Urban Weather Generator.

 Initial Steps

 UMEP is a Python plugin used in conjunction with QGIS.
-To install the software and the UMEP plugin see the getting started section in the UMEP manual.
+To install the software and the UMEP plugins see the getting started section in the UMEP manual.
+For this tutorial you will need both UMEP and UMEP for Processing.

 Loading and analyzing the spatial data

-All the geodata used in this tutorial can be downloaded from here [NOT READY].
+All the geodata used in this tutorial can be downloaded from here.

 The order in the Layers Panel determines what layer is visible.
 You can choose to show a layer (or not) with the tick box.
 You can modify layers by right-clicking on a layer in the Layers Panel and choose Properties.
 Note for example that that CDSM (vegetation) is given as height above ground (meter) and that all non-vegetated pixels are set to zero.
 This makes it hard to get an overview of all 3D objects (buildings and trees).
 QGIS default styling for a raster is using the 98 percentile of the values.
 Therefore, not all the range of the data is shown in the layer window to the left.